GGboywx/CTFseg/README.md

-🌊 CTFSeg: Multi-scale Attention Network for Chinese Tidal Flat Segmentation
+🌊 CSTFSeg: Multi-scale Attention Network for Chinese Tidal Flat Segmentation

 CTFSeg is a high-precision semantic segmentation framework for coastal tidal flat remote sensing images.
 It integrates a Multi-scale Feature Transformer (MFT) with an Edge-Guided Fuzzy Decoder (EGD), effectively capturing the fuzzy boundary features between tidal flats and water, wet sand, and vegetation.This project also releases the CTF (China Tidal Flat) dataset, which covers both typical and atypical tidal flat areas in eastern China.
 It is currently the first publicly available coastal tidal flat remote sensing semantic segmentation dataset with 10 m resolution, multi-region coverage, and pixel-level annotations.